cairo-book/cairo-book/src/ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md

 <span class="caption">Listing 99-9: A sample contract using syscalls</span>

-To use this syscall, we passed in the contract address, the function selector (which is the `starknet_keccak` hash of the function name), and the calldata (function arguments).
-At the end, we get returned a serialized value which we'll need to deserialize ourselves!
+To use this syscall, we passed in the contract address, the selector of the function we want to call, and the call arguments.

+The call arguments must be provided as an array of `felt252`.
+To build this array, we serialize the expected function parameters into an `Array<felt252>` using the `Serde` trait, and then pass this array as calldata.
+At the end, we are returned a serialized value which we'll need to deserialize ourselves!